 Alternatively, Kayo Sports have a 14 day trial offering.
 With the Kayo trial you will have access to each and every match on Fox Footy, and can stream the AFLX free and Live using eligible mobile devices.

-Travelling abroad?
-Catch all the AFL action
+Traveling abroad?
+Catch all the AFL Finals action

-via the Watch AFL App!
+LIVE and On-Demand with the Watch AFL App!

 Watch or Stream February Sport Live